Rent guarantee agreement

 Practical points about asking someone else to guarantee rent

-The guarantor has the same liability as the tenants
+The guarantor has the same liability as to the tenants

 If you let your property to more than one tenant, you will probably use a tenancy agreement that gives your tenants joint and several liability to pay the rent.
 This means your tenants are jointly responsible for the total rent, even if they decide between themselves how to split payment of it.